briPXY/nn-upscaler-onnxweb/README.md

 ```

 ## Known Issues
-- Significant pixelated artifacts at the edge of opaque shapes in transparent image after upscaling.
+- Significant pixels artifacts at the edge of opaque shapes in transparent image after upscaling.
-- High memory usage on the page after an inference.
+- Unmanaged webpage's memory usage (likely heaps from onnx-runtime) after an inference, maybe equally high as youtube page but expected to be more lightweight.

 ## Included Models